DEFRA/design-standards/README.md

 ## Components and patterns

-Design patterns solve the common problems so teams can focus on the things unique to their service and it's users.
+Design patterns solve common problems so teams can focus on the things unique to their service and its users.

-Check the [GOV.UK Design System](https://design-system.service.gov.uk/) to see if the component or pattern you need is already being used across government.
+Check the [GOV.UK Design System](https://design-system.service.gov.uk/) to see if the component or pattern you need is already being in government.

 If you cannot find what you need in the GOV.UK Design System you can: